When it comes to freelance writing productivity, we’ve all been there.

-We’ve all been there.
-We’ve had an important assignment to complete as freelance writer – and a limited amount of time to complete it in – but, no matter how hard we try, we just can’t seem to concentrate.
+We’ve had an important assignment to complete as a freelance writer – and a limited amount of time to complete it in.
+But, no matter how hard we try, we just can’t seem to concentrate.
 In fact, we’ll do almost anything and everything else apart from what we’re supposed to be doing to avoid it.

 Everybody has their own tips and tricks when it comes to maintaining their productivity levels.
 I’ve been working as a full-time freelance writer for a little while now, with multiple clients at one time, so I just want to share my personal advice when it comes to this subject.

 Am I an expert in productivity?
 No. But do I think I can help?
 For sure.
-Whether you’re an aspiring entrepreneur, or a professional who’s been in the game for longer than you can remember, here’s how to be more productive as a freelance writer.
+Whether you’re an aspiring entrepreneur or a professional who’s been in the game for longer than you can remember, here’s how to kill it in terms of freelance writing productivity.

 1. Find a quiet area.